-A student has the right to dispute a disciplinary decision of the Dean of Faculty.
-A student who wishes to make an appeal must notify the Chief Operating Officer in writing and must provide a full explanation of the reasons for appealing.
-Appeal hearings take place before a committee called together by the Chief Operating Officer.
+A student has the right to dispute a disciplinary decision of the Department Chair.
+A student who wishes to make an appeal must notify the Executive Director in writing and must provide a full explanation of the reasons for appealing.

+Appeal hearings take place before a committee called together by the Executive Director.
 A student is entitled to be represented or assisted throughout the appeal process by an advocate who may be a friend, relative, or legal counsel.
 The student is entitled to explain the reasons for appealing either orally or in writing, and he or she may call witnesses.
-The Dean of Faculty is also present and puts forth the reasons for the original decision.
-The members of the committee may ask questions of both the student and the Dean of Faculty.
-As soon as possible after the hearing is completed, the Chief Operating Officer will notify the student of the final decision in writing.
+The Department Chair is also present and puts forth the reasons for the original decision.

+The members of the committee may ask questions of both the student and the Department Chair.
+As soon as possible after the hearing is completed, the Executive Director will notify the student of the final decision in writing.